 Planners, like any other professionals, live in a kind of bubble.
 Those charged with dealing with the public run the risk of expecting too much from residents as they design community engagement activities.
 Here are some of the most common mistakes.

 It’s great to focus on the positive and celebrate the best case studies, but sometimes it’s useful to learn from our mistakes.
-Despite our efforts to find the best examples, as we combed through hundreds of community engagement case studies to create this guidebook, we also encountered many clunkers.

-Of course “clunker” is subjective and each project has different goals and objectives.
 For the purposes of this post, we only considered projects that did not meet their own stated projects goals by a significant margin.
 This typically translated to one of the following: too few participants, too narrow a demographic participating, or widespread discounting of the validity of the input gathered by the community engagement process.

 After evaluating many case studies and interviewing the agencies involved, patterns started to emerge about lessons learned.
 It quickly became clear that the subtitle of this article could be “Great Expectations.”
 Here are three of the most common mistakes that hampered outreach processes.